 — Irish Football Pics (@irish_pics) April 22, 2021

 Tempers flared and got the better of Roy Keane, who swiped out at Alan Shearer and was sent off after being held back by the officials.
-Speaking on the BBC ahead of the FA Cup final on Saturday, Shearer looked back on the famous incident - and said that the fight came about as a result of Keane's frustration.
+Speaking on the BBC ahead of May's FA Cup final between Liverpool and Chelsea, Shearer looked back on the famous incident - and said that the fight came about as a result of Keane's frustration.

 Roy didn't like me for some reason, I don't know why.
 He was getting beaten that day, that's why.